raspberrypilearning/build-crumble-motor-buggy/en/step_6.md

 --- /task ---

+So, as you can see, it turns out that the left-motor going forwards makes the buggy turn to the right.

 --- task ---

 Now, put your buggy on another sheet of paper.
 Imagine the left-hand motor turning forwards and the right-hand motor turning in reverse.